 Within each fundamental, there’s a range of skills from White to Yellow to Orange and Green, exactly the same as the self-evaluation form originally completed.
 That was enough to get me excited – but there was more to come a few weeks later.

 As a participant in the company’s program, you may be interested in knowing how you compare against others in even further detail.
-To answer that question, Andrew has produced a different chart (shown below) that brings together data from every single individual in the population who scored themselves at the same level in a given fundamental e.g. all the participants who ranked themselves a Level 2 Orange Belt in Capturing (23 people) who we’ll call the “Pink Group.”
+To answer that question, Andrew has produced a different chart (not lost, unfortunately) that brings together data from every single individual in the population who scored themselves at the same level in a given fundamental e.g. all the participants who ranked themselves a Level 2 Orange Belt in Capturing.

 - First of all, this is a cell lifted from the Capturing row (the top row) and the fifth column, shaded in pink.
 In the blown up diagram, there’s a single box outlined in red that shows where the box is located in the larger map.